NetickNetworking/NetickDocumentation/articles/remote-procedure-calls-rpcs.md

 # Remote Procedure Calls (RPCs)

-Remote Procedure Calls (RPCs) in Netick are methods defined on `NetworkBehavior` scripts that can be invoked remotely across the network.
+Remote Procedure Calls (RPCs) are methods defined on `NetworkBehavior` scripts that can be invoked remotely across the network.
 They are typically used to synchronize discrete events or transmit small amounts of data between clients and the server.

 A common use case for RPCs is initializing gameplay logic or sending configuration data at the start of a session.
 Such tasks should use **reliable RPCs** to ensure delivery.